crypto-org-chain/chain-docs/docs/getting-started/testnet-azure-1click.md

 The validator is in the active validator set under the address  <YOUR_VALIDATOR_ADDRESS>
 The validator is signing @ Block#<BLOCK_HEIGHT> 👍
 ```
-Congraduations!
-You've sucessfully joined the network as a validator!
+Congratulations!
+You've successfully joined the network as a validator!